Kichi779/Twitch-Viewer-Bot/README.md

 - If the audience delivery takes too long and sends only a few viewers, close the client and reopen it, then repeat the same steps.
 (Proxy sites can sometimes slow down.)

-# You can automate this very cheaply.
-Visit my Discord.

 # ⚠️Legal⚠️